eclipse-sumo/sumo/docs/web/docs/Developer/Main.md

 - [Developer/Docker](Docker.md) - projects using Dockerised SUMO
 - [Eclipse Migration](../Eclipse_Migration.md)
 - [Git](../GitStuff.md)
+- [Visual Studio Code](VisualStudioCode.md) - how to use Visual Studio Code with the SUMO code base

 ## Continuous integration, code analysis and other external references